thoughtworks/pacto/README.md

 Pacto can perform three activities: generating, validating, or stubbing services.
 You can do each of these activities against either live or stubbed services.

+You can also use [Pacto Server](#pacto-server-non-ruby-usage) if you are working with non-Ruby projects.

 ### Configuration

 In order to start with Pacto, you just need to require it and optionally customize the default [Configuration](https://www.relishapp.com/maxlinc/pacto/docs/configuration).
 For example: